nishalpk/medical-timeseries/README.md

 3. Demo payload mismatch in `main.py`:
 	- `sample_case` does not include `itemid` though runtime requires it.

-These are useful first issues for new contributors.

 ## Suggested Repository Conventions